30 Jun

 Garbage companies run recycling programs that take recyclable materials, sort them, and sell them to other vendors to produce revenue.
 The recycled materials are typically used to make new products.
 Paper is recycled and exported very often to China.

-Single stream recycling where you can mix recyclable materials in a single bin is the best type of recycling.
+Single stream recycling where youpi can mix recyclable materials in a single bin is the best type of recycling.
 You no longer need to think about the material plus the collection guys have less bins to worry about.
 This was actually causing additional back injuries to garbage collection folks.
 Star Screen makes a commercial machine that helps sort out all the recyclable materials.

 black plastic, not recyclable

-3) No black plastic (even if it has a recycle symbol)- Other plastic needs to have recycle symbol with plastic number on it.
-No nursery plant containers – See Recycle Plastic Nursery pots – Other hard to recycle plastics include plastic cutlery, plastic hangers, toothbrushes.
+Other plastic needs to have recycle symbol with plastic number on it.
+No nursery plant containers – See Recycle Plastic Nursery pots – Other hard to recycle plastics include plastic hangers, toothbrushes.

 4) Recyclable metal includes: